xcomfan/xcomfan.github.io/docker/docker_networks.md

 permalink: /docker/network
 ---

+This way both containers will receive hostnames corresponding to their names give by the `--name` option.

 ## What Is Docker Network?

 When setting up multiple containers that need to work together, you should use [Docker Networks](https://docs.docker.com/network/)